securityinmobility/datatype_visualization_3/README.md

 A short introduction to how the UEQ is used, is included in the questionnaire itself.
 The handbook is only to provide further information on the questionnaire.

+The data collected through the questionnaire will only be used in the context of this bachelor thesis and will not be given to any other parties.

 ## Project setup

 Please follow the steps below to get a local version of this application up and running: